U.S. deploying 3,000 troops, advanced equipment to Saudi Arabia

 “I say it all the time,” the president added.
 “The single greatest mistake our country made in its history was going into the quicksand of the Middle East.”

-• Dave Boyer contributed to this story.
+• Dave Boyer and Ben Wolfgang contributed to this story.

 Sign up for Daily Newsletters